BeyazGolge/login-logout-jwt/README.md

 ### Introduction

-This project is made for learning the JavascriptWebTokens There are two branches at the moment
+This project is made for learning the JsonWebTokens There are three branches at the moment

 - master branch is written with Javascript
 - typescript branch is written with ...Yeah you guessed it right, Typescript